Caripson/parse-yoast-sitemap/README.md

 retention period can be adjusted with the `-k` flag.
 Use `-r` to force a fresh download and print a report of added or removed URLs compared to the cached version.
-Combine `-r` with `--report-json <file>` to store these reports in machine readable form.
+Combine `-r` with `--report-json <file>` to store these reports in machine readable form, or `--report-csv <file>` to log row based changes.
+Pass `--process-report <output.html>` together with `--report-json` to generate a styled HTML file (and a PDF if possible).
 Each sitemap change is appended as a single JSON object:

 ```json
 {"url":"https://example.com/sitemap.xml","old_size":123,"new_size":156,"added_urls":["https://example.com/new"],"removed_urls":[]}